London ePrix

 The London ePrix is an annual race of the single-seater, electrically powered Formula E championship, held in London, United Kingdom.
 It was first raced in the 2014–15 season until the 2015–16 season.
 The event was originally meant to return for the 2019–20 season at a new location around (and through) ExCeL London before being cancelled due to the COVID-19 pandemic.
 The event at the new location was eventually held in the following season.

+Circuits

 Battersea Park Circuit

-London ePrix was held in the Battersea Park Street Circuit in the first two seasons.

 The first two editions of the London ePrix took place at the Battersea Park Street Circuit, a temporary street circuit at Battersea Park in London, England.
 The track was 2.922 km in length and featured 17 turns.
 The track was designed by Formula E's London event team and British architect Simon Gibbons.